Samsung/tizen-docs/docs/application/native/guides/ui/tzsh-softkey.md

 ## Show or Hide Softkey Window

-To show or hide softkey window when your applications's window is activated, call the following functions:
+To show or hide softkey service window when your applications's window is activated, call the following functions:

 ```
    int ret;

    if (show)
    {
-      ret = tzsh_softkey_global_show(tzsh_sk); /* To show softkey window */
+      ret = tzsh_softkey_global_show(tzsh_sk); /* To show softkey service window */
       if (ret != TZSH_ERROR_NONE)
       {
          /* error */